dapphub/dapptools/docs/installation.rst

 Installing without Nix
 ----------------------

-The program will expect you to have these depenedencies installed:
+The program will expect you to have these dependencies installed:

 * `bc <https://www.gnu.org/software/bc/manual/html_mono/bc.html>`_